 - Join the Council’s network of policymakers, thought leaders, and advocates during and after the conclusion of the program.

-The deadline to apply for the 2018 Atlanticist Fellowship is Tuesday, May 1.
 Please do not hesitate to visit our website or contact Denise Forsthuber at dforsthuber@atlanticcouncil.